DavidCecil50/OBDZero/README.md

 Much of the original code for OBDZero comes from Blueterm by pymasde.es.
 The commands to the Bluetooth dongle were found in ELM327DSH.pdf from www.elmelectronics.com The interpretations of the CAN PIDs for speed, voltage and current etc. were found on http://myimiev.com/forum/ posted by jjlink, garygid, priusfan, plaes, dax, cristi, and kiev.
+Extra PID interpretations were supplied by anko on https://www.myoutlanderphev.com/forum/viewtopic.php?f=10&t=1796.
+Data for the NMC93 batteries was supplied by piev on the myimiev forum.

+Thanks to all the users who have written to me for their support and suggestions.

 Special thanks to Anders Fanøe and Allan Korup for their advice on electric car and CAN technology.